 I could go on and on about the experiences I’ve had with Enterprise, like when I flew into Portland last year for my Oregon coast road trip.
 I learned that I accidentally had 2 member numbers.
 The manager offered to take care of it.
 Not just to do it on the phone while I stood there, but she sent me on my way and said she would take care of it and email me when it was complete.
 I got an email that same day, job done!

-Our most recent trips to France we’ve rented a car at the Enterprise office right down the street from our house and driven to LAX before flying to Paris.
+For our most recent trips to France, we rented a car at the Enterprise office right down the street from our house and drove to LAX before flying to Paris.
 We’ve found that it’s less stressful than worrying about delayed or canceled flights.

 Okay, enough of the background and why I love Enterprise, on with the weekend!

 As I mentioned I really needed a bit of refueling so we planned for a “light” weekend rather than our usual jam-packed don’t stop until you drop kind!